datascientist-hist/Spam_Messages_Classification/README.md

 ## Goal

-The aim of this project is to classify emails into spam and non-spam email

-To do this I will use the frequencies method ,that will count the how many different words there are in a sentence after that I will choose a number of relevant words.Below I will expalin better the method
+The aim of this project is to classify emails into spam and ham emails To do this I will use the frequencies method ,that will count the how many different words there are in a sentence after that I will choose a number of relevant words.Below I will expalin better the method

 ## Libraries used